5 Essential Steps for TMJ Relief: Temporomandibular Joint Dysfunction Self Care

 - Pain in one, or both, or your temporomandibular joints

-- Pain in or around your ear
+- Pain or discomfort in or around your ear

 - Difficulty or pain while chewing